nullhardware/nullhardware-website/_inprogress/fixed-point-sine-and-cosine-for-embedded-systems.md

 The domain of {% katex %}\sin(x){% endkatex %} is infinite.
 However, it only provides unique (positive) values within the range {% katex %}x \in [0, \frac{\pi}{2}]{% endkatex %}.
 All the other outputs can be calculated based on the values within this range and the symmetry of the sine function.

 In general, the input to the sine function can be positive or negative.
 It can be fractional, or it can even be irrational.
 However, a fixed-point sine should (probably) accept a fixed-point angle as an input.
-There are many possible choices for the exact mapping to choose, but I will outline a convenient one below.

 Whole angles (in degrees) range from {% katex %}0-360{% endkatex %}.
 An 8-bit integer could at most represent 256 unique values, which is a coarser resolution than a degree, and probably unsuitable for all but the roughest of approximations.
 The next logical step up is supporting 16-bit inputs.